 Skin conditions are the third most common illnesses we see in Lhasa Apsos

 A dog’s respiratory system runs from the nose to the air sacs in the lungs.
 Any part of this system can become diseased.
 Pneumonia, for example, means ‘inflammation of the lungs’, and is caused by infections or parasites such as lungworm.
 Tracheal collapse is a common cause of airway obstruction in small breeds such as Lhasa Apsos.
 The trachea (or windpipe) is a tube made up of sturdy rings of cartilage through which air is transported to and from the lungs when the dog breathes.
 Sometimes the tracheal rings begin to collapse, and air is squeezed through, resulting in a characteristic honking cough.
 Treatment may include surgery if the dog’s breathing is severely compromised.

-We paid £1,596 to treat Fizz the Lhasa Apso for respiratory system disorders in 2015
+We paid £3,654 to treat Lucky the dog for respiratory system disorders in 2016